cytosom-package/CytoSOM/README.md

 ```R
 SubCytoData <- CytoSOM::DataFromMetaClust(CytoData$fSOMData,CytoTree,c(1,3))
 ```
-Then a new tree can be constructed, continuing at point 4 of HowTo above.
+Then a new tree can be constructed, continuing at point 4 of HowTo above ("Using gated data from FlowJo").